-So that we both have an understanding of what will be involved in the process of working together, please read my Terms and Conditions detailed below.
+So that we both have an understanding of what will be involved in the process of working together, please read and then sign my Terms and Conditions detailed below.

 The terms and conditions apply to any work done on behalf of the Client (you) by the Editor (Emma Mitchell) in their capacity as proofreader and/or copy-editor.